 The examiner is not required to follow the exact order in which the tasks appear but may change the sequence or combine tasks with similar objectives to save time.
-Examiners will develop a plan of action that includes the order and combination of tasks to be demonstrated by the candidate in a manner that will result in an efficient and valid test.
 However, where possible, a practical sequence of groundwork, briefing, flying and debriefing should be followed.

 Examiners will place special emphasis on areas of aircraft operation that are most critical to flight safety.
-Among these are correct aircraft control, sound judgement in decision-making, threat and error management, spatial orientation, collision avoidance and use of checklists.
+Among these are aircraft control, sound judgement in decision-making, threat and error management, spatial orientation, collision avoidance and use of checklists.
 Although these areas may not be shown under each task, they are essential to flight safety and will receive careful evaluation throughout the fight test.
 If these areas are shown in the objective, additional emphasis will be placed on them.